 The radiation treatment process includes a consultation visit, simulation session, and radiation treatment visits.
 This page lets you know what you can expect during each of these visits.

 Your Radiation Consultation Visit

 Your first visit with the radiation oncologist is called your consultation visit.
 The radiation oncologist will review all your records and pathology reports and give you a physical exam.
-During this first visit, your doctor and nurse will go over information about your type of cancer, the radiation treatment choices and any possible side effects.
-Make sure you tell your doctor or nurse if you have any allergies or if you are pregnant.
+During this first visit, your doctor and nurse will go over information about your type of cancer, the radiation treatment choices, any possible side effects, and treatment consent.

 Planning Your Treatment - Simulation

 Your radiation treatment team will set up and plan your radiation therapy in a process called simulation.
 The simulation consists of a CT scan or x-rays of the specific area where the tumor is located.
 Some scans require the use of a contrast material such as barium or dye or metal markers in or near the area to be treated, which makes certain organs visible on the x-ray.
 With the help of these x-rays and scans, your radiation oncologist will map out the exact location of your tumor and the area to be treated.

 After the simulation process, your radiation therapist may mark or tattoo your skin.
 A tattoo is a tiny ink dot marker injected under the skin that helps line up the treatment area.
 These marks or tattoos are very important because they allow the radiation therapist to position you the same way for each treatment.

 Part of the simulation session is finding and recording the best body positioning for you during your treatment.
 Special devices, such as molds and masks, can help to keep your body in the correct position.
 The molds and masks are made to fit your body at the time of the simulation.